Eagle County Regional Airport

-Scheduled passenger airline service into the airport is largely seasonal, with more scheduled flights in winter.
-During ski season EGE is the second busiest airport in Colorado after Denver International Airport due to its proximity to Vail and Beaver Creek ski resorts.
-Some passengers prefer to fly into EGE rather than Aspen since Eagle has lower minimums allowing a better potential to land in bad weather.
-Despite being advertised as Vail Airport by airlines and other entities, it is a 45-minute drive to Vail via the Interstate 70 freeway.
-Flights during summer have become popular with tourists, with United Airlines and American Airlines offering service nearly year-round.
+Eagle County Regional Airport (IATA: EGE, ICAO: KEGE, FAA LID: EGE) is a public airport in Gypsum, Colorado, United States.
+The airport is also sometimes advertised as the Vail/Eagle Airport by airlines and other entities as it is located 4 mi from Eagle and 37 mi from Vail.
+It covers 632 acre and has one runway.
+It is the primary commercial airport for the Vail and Beaver Creek ski resorts, and, as a result, service is highly seasonal, with more flights in the winter than the rest of the year.

-The airport is popular with private aircraft operators and has one of the top rated fixed-base operators in the country, the Vail Valley Jet Center.
-Private jet charter operators include Clay Lacy Aviation, Charter Flight Group, Mercury Jets, Jet Partners, and Stratos Jet Charters.
+The airport is also popular with private aviation destinations, and it hosts fixed-base operators and private jet charter operators.

 Terminal and facilities

 EGE's terminal has one concourse with five gates, built in 1996 and remodeled in 2001, 2007, and 2019.
 There are four TSA screening lanes, a pre-security concession/gift shop, and three luggage carousels, in addition to a special ski/snowboard slide.
 In 2012, a new inline baggage handling system was constructed in time for the 2012/13 ski season.
 Beyond the security checkpoint are a restaurant, coffee shop, gift shop, and bar.
 The airport also offers free wifi in the terminal.
 The airport has customs facilities for private aircraft located at the Vail Valley Jet Center.

 The facility is in the midst of a terminal expansion project.
-On July 1, 2019 the first phase of this project opened, with access to the new terminal with four gates with jet bridges, enhanced concessions, and other new aviation technology.
+On July 1, 2019, the first phase of this project opened, with access to the new terminal with four gates with jet bridges, enhanced concessions, and other new aviation technology.
 The final two ground-loading gates were expected to open in time for the 2019/2020 winter season.
 As of December 2019, the new TSA checkpoint is open, serving both TSA PreCheck and normal security lines.

 Operations

 The Eagle County Sheriff provides airport security response.
 The airport has its own ARFF department with three fire trucks, including two state-of-the-art Oshkosh Striker trucks.
 The airport has a full complement of snowplows, snow blowers, and powered brooms for snow removal operations, along with a complete runway friction measuring system.
 The tower is staffed by SERCO contract air traffic controllers.
 In 2019, a dedicated de-icing pad was built on the South-East section of the airfield.
 This allows planes to be de-iced without blocking the commercial ramp and gates.

+The airport’s long runway, measuring approximately 9,000 feet, is specifically designed to accommodate landings in challenging conditions.
+This length allows larger aircraft to land safely, even in reduced visibility or adverse weather.
+Combined with modern navigation aids and the expertise of air traffic controllers, Eagle County Regional Airport ensures reliable service, making it a vital gateway for travelers heading to nearby ski resorts like Vail and Beaver Creek.